Luther2010/project-permit/DAILY_WORKFLOW.md

 ## Step 6: Send Daily Permit Emails

-Send daily permit emails to subscribers for the previous day's permits.
+Send daily permit emails to subscribers for permits from the last week (or previous day, depending on your preference).

 ### Command
 ```bash